 Change in rights & roles that individuals or companies are given.

 Change in assignments of authorities, responsibilities, or outcomes.

-Every executive action can be measured by the budget and the people affected by it (including budgets for employee salaries when their methods and the organizational structure change).
-An action that does not affect budgets or people is not an executive one but rather a declarative one.
+Every executive action can be measured by the change to budgets and people.
+An action that does not affect budgets or people is not an executive one but a declarative one.
 Leaders can discuss the general direction for the future without changing the course of action today.
-However, change is all about the tough decisions we face.
+However, change is all about the tough decisions we face today.

 It is essential that everyone can equally understand the decision; decisions should never be characterized by ambiguity.
 When necessary, you should assign responsibilities and define timetables.
 Different organizations might have different ways to allocate resources, define procedures, create rules, or change structures.
 Here are some decision-making examples: